davidfellner12/web-crawler/README.md

 This crawler uses Redis for managing its queue and state.
 Make sure Redis is running locally.

-Option A: Run Redis using Docker (Recommended) bash
-Kopieren
-Bearbeiten
-docker run -d -p 6379:6379 --name redis redis
+Option A: Run Redis using Docker (Recommended) docker run -d -p 6379:6379 --name redis redis

 Option B: Install Redis manually
 Follow instructions at: https://redis.io/docs/getting-started/installation/

 3. 🕸️ Start the Crawler
-You can now start crawling by running:
+You can now start crawling by running: python crawler.py --start-url https://example.com

-bash
-Kopieren
-Bearbeiten
-python crawler.py --start-url https://example.com
-Additional flags:

---max-pages: Limit the number of pages to crawl (default: unlimited)

---output: Save crawled content to a folder or file

---delay: Set crawl delay in seconds (default: 1)

 🔧 Features
 Domain-Restricted Crawling: Only follows links within the start domain.